County Dublin: Migration

-Just over one fifth (20.8 percent) of County Dublin's population was born outside of the Republic of Ireland.
-In 2016, Fingal had the highest percentage of non-nationals in Dublin (23.2 percent), and South Dublin had the lowest (17.5 percent).
-The immigrant population of Dublin is mainly from other European countries.
-There are also substantial numbers of Indians, Brazilians, Americans and East Asians living in the county.
-Immigrants from other European Union member states account for 10.4 percent of Dublin's population, and those from the United Kingdom a further 5.3 percent.
+Over a quarter (25.2 percent) of County Dublin's population was born outside of the Republic of Ireland.
+In 2022, Dublin City had the highest percentage of non-nationals in the county (27.3 percent), and South Dublin had the lowest (20.9 percent).
+Historically, the immigrant population of Dublin was mainly from the United Kingdom and other European Union member states.
+Results from the 2022 census revealed that immigrants from non-EU/UK countries were the largest source of foreign-born residents for the first time, accounting for 12.9 percent of the county's population.
+Those from other European Union member states accounted for 8.3 percent of Dublin's population, and those from the United Kingdom a further 4.1 percent.

-The largest sources of foreign-born residents in Dublin are the United Kingdom and Poland, although the growth of these two groups has slowed in recent years.
-Prior to the 2000s, the UK was historically the largest single source of non-nationals living in Dublin.
-Of those born in the UK, 76.3 percent were born in Britain, and the remaining 23.7 percent were born in Northern Ireland.
-Between 2011 and 2016, the number of UK-born residents living in Dublin declined by 1.8 percent.
+Prior to the 2000s, the UK was consistently the largest single source of non-nationals living in Dublin.
+After declining in the previous two census periods, the number of UK-born residents living in Dublin increased by 5.8 percent between 2016 and 2022.
+There was a large difference between the number of people living in Dublin who were born in the UK (58,586) and those who held sole-UK citizenship in the 2022 census (22,936).

-There is a large difference between the number of people living in Dublin who were born in the UK (55,391) and those who stated that they were UK citizens in the 2016 census (19,196).
 This discrepancy can arise for a variety of factors, such as people born in Northern Ireland claiming Irish citizenship rather than UK citizenship, Irish people born in the UK who now live in Dublin, British people who have become natural citizens, and foreign residents of Dublin who were born in the UK but are not UK citizens.
 Depending on an individual's responses in the census, all of these examples could result in the country of birth being registered by the CSO as the United Kingdom, but nationality being registered as Irish or a third country.